hyper-expanse/dotfiles/configuration/kubuntu.md

 At this point you can install Flatpak packages from Flathub.

 Please use the search feature in _Discover_ to install the following packages:
+- 0 A.D.
+- Endless Sky
-- Visual Studio Code (Flatpak)
+- OBS Studio
 - Vorta

-### Additional VLC Setup
+### Additional Multimedia Setup

-While VLC can play most multimedia formats, the version distributed with Kubuntu cannot play encrypted DVDs.
+While multimedia players can play most multimedia formats, the players distributed with Kubuntu cannot play encrypted DVDs.
 Encrypted DVDs account for most commercially available movie DVDs.
-To play encrypted DVDs an additional library, called `libdvdcss2`, is required. `libdvdcss2` is not distributed with the Kubuntu version of VLC because for [legal reasons](https://en.wikipedia.org/wiki/Libdvdcss) that you are encouraged to be fully aware of before you proceed with this section.
+To play encrypted DVDs an additional library, called `libdvdcss2`, is required. `libdvdcss2` is not distributed with Kubuntu for [legal reasons](https://en.wikipedia.org/wiki/Libdvdcss) that you are encouraged to be fully aware of before you proceed with this section.

 Full instructions for installing `libdvdcss2` on Debian-based operating systems are available on the [VideoLAN website](https://www.videolan.org/developers/libdvdcss.html), though I have also included them here.